mparno/fenics-web/source/doc/demos/pde/mixed-poisson/cpp/documentation.rst

     DG  = FiniteElement("DG", "triangle", 0)
     W = BDM * DG

-The first argument to ``FiniteElement`` specifies the type of finite element family, while the third argument specifies the polynomial degree.
+The first argument to :py:class:`FiniteElement` specifies the type of finite element family, while the third argument specifies the polynomial degree.
 The UFL user manual contains a list of all available finite element families and more details.
 The * operator creates a mixed (product) space ``W`` from the two separate spaces ``BDM`` and ``DG``.
 Hence,

 .. math::